Get Schooled

 Weighing Your Post-High School Plans?
 It’s Not Too Late to Apply to College!

-Factors like significant changes to the 2024-2025 FAFSA and delays in receiving financial aid award letters from colleges may have disrupted or set your post-high school plans off track.
-If you are still weighing your options or waiting to make a decision, know that you are not alone and you still have time to decide!
+If you are still weighing your post-high school options or are waiting to make a decision, know that you are not alone and you still have time to decide!
+In this article, we'll break down different post-high school options to choose from.

 Complete the FAFSA